EventStore/EventStore/README.md

 #Event Store

 This is the repository for the open source version of Event Store.
-Binaries, documentation and information about the commercial, multi-node version can be found on the Event Store website at http://geteventstore.com.
+Binaries and information about the commercial, multi-node version can be found on the Event Store website at http://geteventstore.com.

+**The documentation has now moved to the <a href="https://github.com/EventStore/EventStore/wiki">wiki in this repository</a>.** For a quick start, look <a href="https://github.com/EventStore/EventStore/wiki/Running-the-Event-Store">here</a>.

 ##Building from Source